When to fly?

-Although famous for Hollywood glamour, luxurious shopping, palm trees and sunny beaches, the City of Angels also has world-class art museums, great architecture and an incredible range of great food.
+Take a flight to Los Angeles and see the city famous for Hollywood glamour, luxurious shopping, palm trees and sunny beaches, the City of Angels also has world-class art museums, great architecture and an incredible range of great food.

 First-time travellers coming off their flights to Los Angeles will be overwhelmed by the sheer size of the city, making hiring a car a necessity.
 The easiest way to get to know LA is by exploring its famous neighbourhoods including Beverly Hills, Hollywood and Santa Monica.
 Home of the omnipresent sign, Hollywood and West Hollywood exude a certain charm with Frank Gehry-designed homes overlooking the city and convertible 1960s Comets parked in the driveways.
 Down the road is Beverly Hills where one of the most famous streets in the world, Rodeo Drive, resides.
 Here celebrities, tourists and the paparazzi stroll along the designer shops and cafes.